Picovoice/porcupine/README.md

 }
 ```

-In the above example, we've initialzed the engine to detect the built-in wake word "Picovoice".
+In the above example, we've initialized the engine to detect the built-in wake word "Picovoice".
 Built-in keywords are constants in the package with the BuiltInKeyword type.

 To detect non-default keywords, use `KeywordPaths` parameter instead